-Deletes the current row (current message).
+Deletes the Active Row (active message).
 You can also use the Ctrl+Del keyboard shortcut to delete the current row.

 Clear the current row

 The current row (message) will be cleared.
 The row will not be deleted but will appear blank.
 You can also use the Shift+Del keyboard shortcut to clear the current row.